pablodecm/phd_thesis/src/106_chapter_6.md

 observations is itself a random variable providing information about the parameters of interest, or where the simulated observations are weighted, the choice of normalisation of $\mathcal{L}$ may be slightly more involved and problem specific, but nevertheless amenable.
+Note the relation between the summary statistics and likelihoods defined in this section and those discussed in [Section @sec:dim_reduction].

 In the above construction, the chosen family of summary statistics is not differentiable due to